spiqi/4063C_Wang/Module 3/Lab 1/README.md

 # Module 3 Lab: Snowflake + Python
-Overview of Snowflake + Python.
-We will use python and the Snowflake Python Connector to connect to Snowflake and execute a query.
+You will learn how to connect to Snowflake and execute a query using python.

 ## Getting Started